abhijeetkumarshukla/Age-Calculator/README.md

 Calculates age accurately in years, months, and days.
 Written in HTML, CSS, and JavaScript.

+# Experience:
+  Deployed the application on Netlify.
+You can access it:-  https://agecalculator17.netlify.app/

 # Usage:

 Enter the day, month, and year of your birth in the respective input fields.